How To Transition Your Summer Clothes Into Fall When It’s Still Hot AF

 8 tips on how to get more wear out of your summer faves, courtesy of Style Panel

-Traditionally, the first week of September has meant putting fall fashion pieces into rotation, and even with a rare heat wave in the mix, (yes, it’s hard to start thinking about velvet slips and sweaters when it is still hot AF) we thought it time to ask the Style Panel for advice on how to transition our wardrobes seamlessly into the next season.
+Traditionally, September has meant putting fall fashion pieces into rotation, and even with a rare heat wave in the mix, (yes, it’s hard to start thinking about velvet slips and sweaters when it is still hot AF) we thought it time to ask the Style Panel for advice on how to transition our wardrobes seamlessly into the next season.
 Whether it’s layering slip dresses over white t-shirts or working off-the-shoulder tops with darker-toned pieces, here are eight style tips on how to get more wear out of your summer faves when the temperature dips (eventually).

 Question 167: How do you wear your favourite summer pieces for fall?